ConorWilliams/libfork/docs/benchmarks/benchmarks/winograd.md

 schedule, which can improve locality and reduce addition traffic, but the implementation is more sensitive to cutoff choices.

-The benchmark switches to a divide-and-conquer classical multiply below `128 x 128`, and to a naive cubic kernel below `16 x 16`.
+The benchmark keeps using the Winograd recursive schedule down to `16 x 16`, where it switches directly to the naive cubic matrix multiply basecase.
 For these sizes, Winograd is still primarily a tasking benchmark rather than a tuned BLAS-style matrix kernel.

 ## Benchmark sizes